Muslim personal law

 All the Muslims in India are governed by the Muslim Personal Law (Shariat) Application Act, 1937.
 This law deals with marriage, succession, inheritance and charities among Muslims.
 The Dissolution of Muslim Marriages Act, 1939 deals with the circumstances in which Muslim women can obtain divorce and rights of Muslim women who have been divorced by their husbands and to provide for related matters.
-These laws are not applicable in the state of Goa, where Goa civil code is applicable for all persons irrespective of religion.
-These laws are not applicable to Muslims who married under the Special Marriage Act, 1954.
+These laws are not applicable in the states of Goa, where Goa civil code is applicable for all persons irrespective of religion and state of Uttarakhand.
+These laws are not applicable to Indians, including Muslims, who married under the Special Marriage Act, 1954.

 History

-No evidence records administration of Muslim personal law until 1206 on the Indian peninsula, even Muslim invasions took place during this period.
-During the reign of Mamluk dynasty (1206-1290 A.D), Khalji dynasty (1290- 1321), the Tughlaq dynasty (1321-1413), the Lodi dynasty (1451 - 1526) and the Sur dynasty (1539- 1555), the court of Shariat, assisted by the Mufti, dealt with cases involving personal law among Muslims.
-During Sher Shah's regime, the powers of the court were restricted and Muslim law was modified to suit the requirements of the times.
-During the regime of Mughal kings Babur and Humayun, the earlier laws were followed, and the ulemas (religious scholars) had considerable influence on legal decisions.
+Evidence of Muslim personal code can be found since 1206 on the Indian peninsula with the establishment of Islamic rule in parts of the region.
+During the reign of Mamluk dynasty (1206–1290 A.D), Khalji dynasty (1290–1321), the Tughlaq dynasty (1321–1413), the Lodi dynasty (1451–1526) and the Sur dynasty (1539–1555), the court of Shariat, assisted by the Mufti, dealt with cases involving personal law among Muslims.
+During Sher Shah's regime, the powers of the court were restricted and Muslim law was modified to suit the requirements of the time.
+During the regime of Mughal kings Babar and Humayun, the earlier laws were followed, and the ulemas (religious scholars) had considerable influence on legal decisions.
 During Akbar's regime, Ulemas' powers were reduced and shattered the dominance of the orthodox Sunni school.
 During Jehangir's regime, cutting of noses and ears and death penalty could not be inflicted without the Emperor's permission.
 Aurangzeb ordered the compilation of a code of law.